the audio analyst©

 System Description

-I’m using a surprisingly affordable (~$140) Rolanstar TVS-020-V2-BK130 LED-lit TV-Audio combo-stand. the top shelf supports the vintage $1095 Channel Islands Audio PLC•1 MKII passive line stage, powered by its $159 outboard Channel Islands Audio VAC-1 in the center, below the TV.
-A Samsung Tablet provides a monitor for my security video system.
+Centered on the top shelf of the stand is my vintage $1095 Channel Islands Audio PLC•1 MKII passive line stage, powered by its $159 outboard Channel Islands Audio VAC-1, A Samsung Tablet sits on them, and provides a monitor for my security video system.

-Below the collectibles on the right side of the second shelf is the $995 Channel Islands Audio PEQ-1 MKII Phono Stage that I reviewed for TAS, along with its $299 outboard Channel Islands Audio AC-15 MKII linear power supply.
+To the left on that shelf is the overachieving $5,995 MoFi MasterPhono Phonosage, which took the place of my $995 Channel Islands Audio PEQ-1 MKII Phono Stage that I originally reviewed for TAS, along with its $299 outboard Channel Islands Audio AC-15 MKII linear power supply.
+To the right side of the top shelf rests the superb $6,850 LampizatOr Baltic 4 DAC.

 In the middle of the second shelf rests a pair of the ridiculously small and light Fosi Audio V3 monoblock amplifiers, based on a Texas Instruments Class-D amplifier chip, the TPA3255.
 This pair has been updated with a pair of the simple unbelievable SparkoS Labs SS3602 Discreet Op-Amps.
 They replace the factory Signetics (now Texas Instruments) NE5532 op-amps, and WHAT A DIFFERENCE… Between the two V2 monos, is a DirecTV Genie receiver to drive the 60″ HD Samsung TV.

-I use two sets of monitors that routinely rotate through this system.
+I also have two secondary sets of monitors that routinely rotate through this system.
 The first pair are my 1984 vintage B&W Matrix 1s, from the mind of Laurence Dickie, now designing the remarkable Vivid Audio loudspeakers.
 They originally sold for $999, and this set has been wired internally with van den Hul cable.
 Everyone who has heard them immediately understands WHY I can’t part with them!
 They are STILL amazing performers.

 The other set of speakers is a Vintage pair of Von Schweikert Audio VR-1 monitors that also sold for $999 when new in 2006.
 Unfortunately, they saw some rather severe crossover damage in shipping.
-VSA was able to repair them, and because of my history with VSA over some three decades now, they enjoyed a serious rebuild, including point-to-point wiring with Masterbuilt Signature hookup wire, ClarityCap bypass capacitors, Mundorf Resistors, and Erse Perfect Lay Inductors.
+VSA was able to repair them, and because of my history with VSA of over some three decades now, the VR-1s enjoyed a serious rebuild, including point-to-point wiring with Masterbuilt Signature hookup wire, ClarityCap bypass capacitors, Mundorf Resistors, and Erse Perfect Lay Inductors.

 Whichever pair is in play sits atop a pair of $139 vintage Plateau St-24, a 24” tall stand with three rectangular support legs, each filled with a mixture of lead shot and playground sand.
 The speakers are connected to my Fosi V3 mono amps with a $395 set of meter-and-a-half-long Audience OHNO speaker cables with banana plugs on both ends.